idleberg/vscode-svg-icons/README.md

 ### Usage

-Snippets are limited to the `html` scope.
+Snippets are limited to the `html`, `blade`, `jsx` and `vue` scopes.
 Typing the class name of an icon using the designated prefix will complete to a SVG tag for the icon.

 ### Prefixes